 To help guarantee access for day use, our visitors will now be able to plan their trip ahead of time and obtain a daily vehicle permit in advance.

-Beginning June 7, advance daily vehicle permits will become available at 7:00 a.m., five days in advance of your arrival date.
+Advance daily vehicle permits are available at 7:00 a.m., five days in advance of your arrival date.
 We are offering daily vehicle permits on four-hour time slots, in addition to full day permits.

 Reservations can be made:

 For more information, including how seasonal-permit holders can take advantage of this opportunity, please visit our website.